 - Circle Bay –Gothic-styled circular window used for dining space, in the bedroom and living room

 - Oriel Window –Cost-effective and large-sized and offers a panoramic view far away.

 The handmade traditional curved windows with double-glazing are like Bay Windows but without angular edges.
 They seal out adverse weather and ensure security.
 These are used in restaurants, on top floors of high-rise buildings and even in houses with patio door customization.
 The Victorian Turret Windows are the most beautiful type of curved windows letting light and ventilation enter.

 While Single-hung windows have an adjustable bottom sash to let ventilation in, Double-hung windows have two adjustable sashes to let air pass through the top or bottom section or both.
 They are used in rooms facing roads, decks, porches, or walkways.
 Some of them come with wooden detailing while some have durable fibreglass structures or stylish low-maintenance Vinyl structures.
 These windows are energy efficient.

 Sliding Window –Yorkshire Sash Window

 The horizontal sliding windows can be slid back and forth without causing any friction and can be operated easily with fingers.
-There are wood and vinyl windows which are affordable, wood and fiberglass windows which are eco-friendly and aluminum-clad windows with double or triple sliders –all of these offer easy light and ventilation to enter.
+There are wood and vinyl windows which are affordable, wood and fibreglass windows which are eco-friendly and aluminium-clad windows with double or triple sliders –all of these offer easy light and ventilation to enter.

 Vertical Sliding Window –Georgian Touch